ZOMIN28/LoRA-Patching/README.md

 ### 2. Pretrained model

-The weight files of the pre-trained Deepfake model and the Deepfake model fine-tuned with LoRA patches are available at [SimSwap (old)](https://drive.google.com/drive/folders/1tGqLa87UogpMoDbzthsclIcL52-jHbk_?usp=drive_link).
+The weight files of the pre-trained Deepfake model and the Deepfake model fine-tuned with LoRA patches are available at [checkpoint](https://drive.google.com/drive/folders/1HhAl9ezpLLHzVbvm6XtnQYE6yTm-OWri?usp=sharing).

 Please download them and put them at `LoRA-Patching/checkpoint/`.